What is Diarrhoea?

 Days are precious when you’re on holiday or when you’ve got a big event coming up.
 Maybe it’s a wedding, dinner with the in-laws or a job interview.
 Whatever it is, the last thing you need is a bout of diarrhoea to spoil your day.

 So don’t put up with diarrhoea and any associated wind pain or bloating.
-Help stop it with Gastro-Stop Plus.
+Help stop it with Gastro-Stop PLUS.
 You can start to treat when symptoms first appear.

 See your doctor or pharmacist before taking Gastro-Stop if you have a fever, severe stomach pain, bloody diarrhoea or ongoing condition affecting the bowel.